-We used the December 2020 MA Plan Directory and December 2020 MA enrollment data from the Centers for Medicare & Medicaid Services (CMS) website to construct variables that list all MA contracts offered by each system and enrollment in those contracts.
-The MA Plan Directory lists MA, cost, Program of All-inclusive Care for the Elderly (PACE), and demonstration plans.
+We used the January 2022 MA Plan Directory from the Centers for Medicare & Medicaid Services (CMS) website, referred to here as the 2021 MA Plan Data, to construct variables that list all MA contracts offered by each system and enrollment in those contracts. xxi The 2021 MA Plan Data lists MA, cost, Program of All-inclusive Care for the Elderly (PACE), and demonstration plans.

-To determine whether a system offered an MA plan, we matched the MA Plan Directory to the systems list.
+To determine whether a system offered an MA plan, we matched the 2021 MA Plan Data to the systems list.
 In doing so, we identified systems that offered an MA plan and the MA contracts associated with each system, according to three steps: